-All students, faculty, staff, and essential visitors, regardless of vaccination status, must wear a face mask at all times while on school grounds both indoors and outdoors, on school buses, and while participating in any school-related activities, including physical education, and intramurals.
+All students, faculty, staff, and essential visitors, regardless of vaccination status, must wear a face mask at all times while on school grounds indoors, on school buses, and while participating in any school-related activities, including physical education, and intramurals.

 Face masks will not be required during the following specific scenarios: